-From 6 April 2020 some surviving spouses will also have an additional £350,000 in respect of the residence nil rate band to arrive at a total nil rate band of £1 million.
-However this will only be achieved by careful planning and, in some cases, it may be better for the first deceased spouse to gift some assets to the next generation and use up some or all of the available nil rate bands.
+From 6 April 2020 some surviving spouses also have up to an additional £350,000 in respect of the residence nil rate band to arrive at a total nil rate band of £1 million.
+However, this will only be achieved by careful planning and, in some cases, it may be better for the first deceased spouse to gift some assets to the next generation and use up some or all of the available nil rate bands.